rhatami/hermes-bale-gateway/SETUP_GUIDE.md

 - Gateway restart from inside Hermes is blocked — use separate terminal or `systemctl --user restart hermes-gateway`
 - Bale's markdown is NOT GitHub-flavored — prompt hint tells LLM to use plain text
 - User IDs are numeric (like Telegram), not usernames

-## For GitHub Publication
-See `~/.hermes/plugins/bale/` for the complete plugin ready to publish.
-License: MIT.
-Author: NousResearch.